-- Apply fertilizer at a rate of 1 to 2 lbs (depending on soil fertility) per planting row foot.
-A good quality composted poultry-based manure is commonly used.
+- Apply fertilizer at a rate of 6 oz. per planting row foot.

 - In approximately 4 to 6 weeks after planting, check the base of the ginger shoots.
-When a bright pink color is observed at the stem base, hill the plant with 4” of soil and apply fertilizer.
+When a bright pink color is observed at the stem base, hill the plant with 4 inches of soil and apply fertilizer.

 - Every 2 to 4 weeks, repeat hilling and fertilizing.

 - Beginning in late September and/or with cooler weather, the ginger tops will begin to die back.
-For baby ginger, harvest the rhizomes by loosening the soil approximately 12” from the base of the plant with a shovel or garden fork, then grasp the stems near the ground and pull the entire plant from the ground or container by the stalks.
+For baby ginger, harvest the rhizomes by loosening the soil approximately 12 inches from the base of the plant with a shovel or garden fork, then grasp the stems near the ground and pull the entire plant from the ground or container by.

 - Rhizomes left in the ground after the tops have died back will start to form a thick brown skin.

 - Harvest yields depend on fertility, water, hilling, competition with weeds, and temperatures.
-Harvests yields depend on the growing conditions and fertility program, but typically range from 1:8 to 1:12 ratio of seed to harvest. .
+Harvests can range from 1/4 lb. to 4 lbs. per seed, depending on growing conditions.